Using the HYPR Device Manager

 The way you access the Device Manager depends on the part of the HYPR environment you’re using.

-- Use case 3: Workstation users register new devices and remove unwanted ones through the HYPR Mobile App and the Workforce Access Client; they don’t use the Device Manager.
-Please see Using the HYPR Workforce Access Client.
+• Use case 3: Workstation users register new devices and remove unwanted ones through the HYPR Mobile App and the Passwordless client; they don’t use the Device Manager.
+Please see Using HYPR Passwordless.

 Control Center Users